Important: please read this first before continuing

 Spring and summer are the best times to have your new heating system installed as you won’t need your heating on.

-The most cost-effective way to heat water cylinders is by connecting them to your Economy 12 electricity supply via a timer, only heating during the property’s low-rate tariff times
+The most cost-effective way to heat water cylinders is by connecting them to your Economy 12 electricity supply via a timer and heat the water between 11pm and 5am.

 It’s always best to get two quotes for a big investment in your property.